History of life: Land invertebrates

 Animals had to change their feeding and excretory systems, and most land animals developed internal fertilization of their eggs.
 The difference in refractive index between water and air required changes in their eyes.
-On the other hand, in some ways movement and breathing became easier, and the better transmission of high-frequency sounds in air encouraged the development of hearing.
+On the other hand, in some ways movement and breathing became easier, and the better transmission of high-frequency sounds in the air encouraged the development of hearing.